guifel/nocust-client-doc/README.md

 ### NOCUST Transfer - Full Example

-The following code sets up the client and transfers 0 fETH 🤪 from Bob 🙋‍♂️ to Alice 🙋‍♀️ \(test using node\).
+The following code sets up the client and transfers 0 fETH 🤪 from Bob 🙋‍♂️ to Alice 🙋‍♀️.

 ```typescript
 import Web3 from 'web3' // Web3 1.0.0-beta.36 only for now